-In this case the cost functional $J$ and all its derivatives are bounded for all control processes.
-In particular, there could not be $\lambda=0$, i.e., all solutions of the Pontryagin Maximum Principle are not abnormal whenever $x_*$.
-Furthermore, the corresponding infinite-horizon problem has the unique overtaking optimal process (moreover, a unique strongly optimal \cite{car1}, a unique classical optimal \cite{slovak}, and a unique (O)-optimal \cite{stern} process), this process has a unique (up to a positive factor) solution of \eqref{sys_x}--\eqref{maxH}, and the corresponding transversality condition \eqref{AK} is well defined; after all, this condition does not be consistent with \eqref{maxH}.
+In this case, the cost functional $J$ and all its derivatives are bounded for all control processes.
+In particular, there could not be $\lambda=0$, i.e., all solutions to the Pontryagin Maximum Principle are not abnormal whenever $x_*$.
+Furthermore, the corresponding infinite-horizon problem has the unique overtaking optimal process (moreover, a unique strongly optimal \cite{car1}, a unique classical optimal \cite{slovak}, and a unique (O)-optimal \cite{stern} process), this process has a unique (up to a positive factor) solution to \eqref{sys_x}--\eqref{maxH}, and the corresponding transversality condition \eqref{AK} is well defined; after all, this condition is not consistent with \eqref{maxH}.
 Thus, the necessity of \eqref{AK} depends primarily on the asymptotics of $\frac{\partial \hjk{J}}{\partial x}$ rather than the qualitative properties of system \eqref{sys_x}--\eqref{maxH}. \end{example}

-The dynamics and the integrand in the next example are linear in $x$, whilst the functions $S$ and $\frac{\partial S}{\partial x}$ are periodic.
-It was enough that for a given $x_*$ in the corresponding infinite-horizon control problem the dimension of the set of optimal processes coincides with $\dim \mathbb{X}$.
+The dynamics and the integrand in the last example are linear in $x$, whilst the functions $S$ and $\frac{\partial S}{\partial x}$ are periodic.
+It is enough that for a given $x_*$ in the corresponding infinite-horizon control problem the dimension of the set of optimal processes coincides with $\dim \mathbb{X}$.
 By this reason, their co-state arcs at $t=0$ also form a ball in $\mathbb{X}^*$.
-Inclusion \eqref{WAKK} as a unified necessary transversality condition has to take this into account. \begin{example} Put $\mathbb{X}\rav\mathbb{R}^2$.
-Define map $S$ as follows:
+Inclusion \eqref{WAKKa} as a unified necessary transversality condition has to take this into account. \begin{example} Put $\mathbb{X}\rav\mathbb{R}^2$.
+Define the map $S$ as follows: